Manas-Nair1/projects/README.md

     * Using "pairs trading" to build a portfolio with stationary properties from assets that individually follow GBM
 - Ornstein-Uhlenbeck process to model mean reverting stochastic processes
     * Modeling residuals between cointegrated pairs of assets as mean reverting and using continous and discritized versions of the OU process to model dynamics.
-- Data driven investment thesis using mix of analysis algorithms on BioTech/Pharmaceutical stocks (Focus on NLP)
+- (WIP)Data driven investment thesis using mix of analysis algorithms on BioTech/Pharmaceutical stocks (Focuses on NLP)
     * Sentiment analysis using BERT models on News
     * Analysing 10-K's and 10-Q's
     * (From value investing) Using comps trading strategies comparing EV/EBITDA multiple to identify undervalued/overvalued companies.